Sith-Magnus/Project_CTR-LinuxARM64/README.md

 Forked by Sith-Magnus to add Linux ARM64 compatibilty.
 Tested on Ubuntu 22.04 Jammy Jellyfish (Termux Proot Environment) and confirmed working.
 Why was this fork made?
-No reason really, saw a lot of people complaining online that there is no proper viable solution to decrypt ROMs on android.
+No reason really, saw a lot of people complaining online that there is no solution to decrypt ROMs on android.
 It can be effectively used along with [cia-unix by shijimasoft](https://github.com/shijimasoft/cia-unix) to decrypt 3DS ROMs over android!

 ## Use: